ImmutableVariable/learnityourself/docs/python/05-oop/02-classes-objects.md

 ## The `__str__` and `__repr__` Methods

-When you print an object or use it in a string context, Python calls the object's `__str__` method.
+When you print an object or use it in a string context, Python calls the object's `__str__` method automatically.
 When you represent an object in a development context (like in a debugger or the REPL), Python calls `__repr__`.
-We can customize these methods:
+Long story short, you can actually override these automatically generated methods in order to provide your own string representations of your objects.
+This can be particularly helpful with complex objects that have a lot of attributes and methods.

 ```python
 class Dog: